 Read our complete guide to Header Bidding for everything you need to know!

-Header Bidding Complexities
+Header Bidding Challenges

 Developing a header bidding system that maximizes ad revenue can come with additional complexities.
+Here are a few of the top challenges to watch out for:

-• Server side header bidding is a newer approach that takes some or all of the bidders out of the page and into a separate server to run the auction.
+• Server-side header bidding is a newer approach that takes some or all of the bidders out of the page and into a separate server to run the auction.
 A solution like this will keep latency down and maximize user experience.

 • Amazon TAM provides access to the Amazon ad marketplace and Amazon-specific services that can become an additional monetization opportunity in combination with other header bidding services.
 With TAM, Amazon acts as a central hub for header bidding services, so users need to have existing relationships with multiple demand partners.